Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-fields.rst

 Burndown
 ````````
-Burndown is a graphical representation of remaining effort,
+Burndown is a graphical representation of remaining effort, and is used to track team progress.
-and is used to track team progress.
+The computation of every dot is based on computed field.
 In burndown every dot represent the sum of all linked artifact remaining effort for a given day.

 Burnup